|

 Film capture vs Digital capture

-There are three types of digital capture cameras in today's market: Consumer, Professional and medium format Professional.
-The capabilities, quality and end results between these is dramatic.
+The three most common types of digital capture cameras in today's market are: Consumer, Pro-sumer and Professional.
+Today sensor size (not just megapixels) determines the cameras quality.
+Standard sensor sizes are half-frame, two-thirds, full-frame and Medium Format.
+The capabilities, quality and end results between these are dramatic.
+Manufactures have recently added their own classification they call 'pro-sumer' which are really high-end consumer cameras, not quite professional, but definitely better than 'consumer' models.
 An inexperienced digital artist can destroy a professional digital image so it ends up looking like an inferior consumer image.
 In the film age image capture was half the battle, in today's digital age image capture is only one-third.
 It takes a lot of skill, training and experience to be able to produce truly professional images digitally.

 There is nothing quite like good old-fashioned film because it has a unique depth, latitude and grain different than digitally captured images.
 There is nothing so instantaneous as digital capture with all the freedom and control in the hands of the original artist.
 If we shoot film we scan the negatives so we can offer all the advantages of digital.
 Digital has a lot of appeal to our impatience.
 We have been '100% digital' in our studio for modeling and commercial commissions since the year 2000.
 Improperly developed digitally captured images can have harsh highlights or strange colors such as orange skin or a blue wedding dress or purple fringing near the edges of the photograph.

-We use 5 digital cameras (6mp -12mp - 54mb) and up to 2 film cameras, both digital and film options are available to us and as of today we have not completely abandoning one process for the other.
+We use up to 5 digital cameras at events (12mp - 32mp) both digital and film options are available to us.
 We currently don't feel the need to convince anyone that one is 'better' than the other.
 Each has their advantages and disadvantages.
 We keep up with the trends and embrace and apply the proven technology that improves, without compromise, the quality we offer our customers.

 With today's professional digital cameras and properly applied post-capture development settings, enhancements and re-mastering the finished digital product (when done properly) can look much better than the best film had to offer five years ago.
 Whether we use digital or film at a wedding or event doesn't mean our clients are getting any more or less service or capabilities from us.
 In fact, in many cases, the opposite is actually true.
 If we shoot some film at your wedding we will create a high-resolution scan of that film and use those files for your website, CD, digital album and special effects, etc. We use the digital files where appropriate.

 Just as a painter of fine art will carefully chose which tool to use to place pigment on his canvas so also must the photographer chose his tools based on his desired outcome.
-The right choices, exceptionally applied, produces the masterpiece.
+The right choices, exceptionally applied, produce the masterpiece.
 This year there will be better digital cameras on the market that out perform film quality, selling at lower prices than last year.
 New cameras bring new issues and new problems, some unknown for several months after purchase.
-The camera doesn't make the photographer, it's just a tool.
-The more sophisticated the tool the longer the learning curve and the more chance of something going wrong while working through the process.
-As the sophisticated equipment gets older there are more things to wear out, break and malfunction.
+The camera doesn't make the photographer, but you can't be a photographer without a camera!

 Should we use film or digital capture?
 JPEG or RAW?
 At what exposure settings?
 Type of lens?
 Use natural lighting, ambient lights or flash?
 What types and color temperature of lighting?
 What type and speed of film?
 Negative scanning?
 Type of camera?
 Machine printed or manual printing or digital printing?
 Post-capture manipulations?
 What lens focal length?
 Apperture?
 Zoom or Prime?
 Done manually or digitally?
 Automatically batch processed or color-corrected individually.
 Manual or automatic exposure at what aperature?
 All of these decisions will determine and have an influence on what the final outcome will be and these choices help create each photographers individual style.